jayaesxh/Automated-generation-of-information-containers-for-building-permit-applications/README.md

 ## Why this matters

-Building-permit applications typically bundle many disparate documents—forms, plans, statements, scans—which hinder machine reasoning.
-The emerging **OntoBPR ontology** and the **ISO 21597 Information Containers for Data Delivery (ICDD)** standard aim to encode these documents and their semantics uniformly.
+Building-permit applications typically bundle many disparate documents forms, plans, statements, scans which hinder machine reasoning.
+The emerging **OntoBPR ontology** and the **ISO 21597 Information Containers (ICDD)** standard aim to encode these documents and their semantics uniformly.
 This pipeline bridges the gap between raw submissions and a high-fidelity semantic container by:

 1.  **Reading** a submission ZIP/folder and staging its contents.
 2.  **Building** a Part 1 compliant ICDD container with the correct folder structure and RDF index, including `index.rdf`, `Ontology resources`, `Payload documents`, and `Payload triples` as mandated by ISO 21597.